vacuum pump installedmotor mountvacuum pump installedmaking room for front rackfront battery rackmid rackrear rackelectric bitson the road

 Accelerationfeels the same as stock. quicker starts in 1st for merging into traffic or uphill starts, but adequate torque in 2nd in most cases.

 My typical daily commute to pick kids up after school and go to 'activities' is less than 20 miles a day.
 Allowing for some extra range for winter and heater, 40 mile range will be more than enough.
-Longest round trip so far is 38 miles at 55mph, which took pack close to 80%DOD.
+Longest round trip so far is 38 miles at highway speeds, which took pack close to 75%DOD or so.

 EV Miles